 2. Do your products integrate Pandora, Sirius/XM, etc.?

 All of our models support Spotify Connect.
 Our Musica model also supports Tidal, Amazon Prime Music, Deezer, and Napster.
-If you don’t subscribe to the paid version of these services you can still use the free versions but you would stream them via Bluetooth from your phone except for Spotify.
+If you don’t subscribe to the paid version of these services you can still use the free versions but you would stream them via Bluetooth from your phone except for Spotify which will work without Bluetooth.
+In the case of Pandora, they were engaged during development and we were unable to reach an equitable agreement.
+But that does not mean you cannot enjoy them.

-If you listen to a service not supported, you can wirelessly stream from its app to our models via Bluetooth.
+If you listen to a service not supported, such as Pandora or SiriusXM, you can wirelessly stream from its app to our models via Bluetooth.
 Not a fan of Bluetooth for some reason?
 Connect a Google Chromecast for Audio dongle to the Auxiliary input and stream the service (if it’s supported by Google) via Wi-Fi.
-Yet another option is to connect an Alexa device via an audio cable to the Auxiliary input or wirelessl via Bluetooth and access the music service via voice command after linking it in the Amazon Alexa app.
+Yet another option is to connect an Alexa device via an audio cable to the Auxiliary input or wirelessly via Bluetooth and access the music service via voice command after linking it in the Amazon Alexa app and hear it through your Como Audio system.

-As to why we don’t support as many services as possible across all of our models, there are costs involved.
-Como Audio doesn’t get these services for free.
-We have to pay for the software development, a licensing fee (typically 5 figures), a per-unit royalty, and required certification which runs into the thousands of dollars.
-This represents a very significant cost for a small startup like us.
+We would love to integrate more premium streaming services, but there are costs involved.
+Como Audio does not get these services for free.
+We have to pay for the software development for all of our models and our iOS and Android apps, a licensing fee (typically 5 figures), a per-unit royalty, and required certification which runs into the thousands of dollars for each service we add.
+Hardware changes might also be required which would mean existing units would not support the new services.
+All of this represents a very significant cost for a small startup like us.
 On top of that, we have no way of knowing how many of our customers would actually use any one of the services.
+And there is no way to update specific units based on what a particular customer wants.

 Please also see item #16 below.